JohnGlassmyer/UltimaHacks/README.md

 versions of the patches, for people not interested in building the patches from source code.

-The hacks take the form of assembly files written in NASM syntax, and rely on some supporting macros that include metadata in the assembled output files regarding overall placement in the patched executable file as well as the locations of segment references (in particular, the segment portions of far procedure calls) which necessitate edits to the patched executable's relocation tables.
+The patches take the form of assembly files written in NASM syntax, and rely on some supporting macros that include metadata in the assembled output files regarding overall placement in the patched executable file as well as the locations of segment references (in particular, the segment portions of far procedure calls) which necessitate edits to the patched executable's relocation tables.

-The Java project, UltimaPatcher, requires Java 1.9 or higher to compile and uses the Apache Maven build system.

 Each game with patches applied is fully playable in DOSBox and most likely on original (386/486) hardware as well (though I haven't had a chance to